front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 ### HTTPS

-We wanted to explicitely prevent usage of Front-Commerce in production mode in a non secured environment.
+We wanted to explicitly prevent usage of Front-Commerce in production mode in a non secured environment.
 From now on, accessing an application in production mode using the `http` protocol will automatically redirect to `https`.

 If you experience issues after the upgrade, here are the things to ensure: